Jaffna: Post-colonial history

-After Sri Lanka became independent in 1948 from Britain, the relationship between majority Sinhalese and minority Tamils worsened.Considered the heart of Tamil culture and literature in Sri Lanka, Jaffna was concentrated with growing Tamil nationalism, which called for autonomy for Tamils to protest the discrimination against them by the Sinhalese-dominated Sri Lanka government and Sinhalese civilians since Sri Lanka gained independence from Britain in 1948.
+After Sri Lanka became independent in 1948 from Britain, the relationship between majority Sinhalese and minority Tamils worsened.
+Considered the heart of Tamil culture and literature in Sri Lanka, Jaffna was concentrated with growing Tamil nationalism, which called for autonomy for Tamils to protest the discrimination against them by the Sinhalese-dominated Sri Lanka government and Sinhalese civilians since Sri Lankan independence.
 Residents of Jaffna city along with the rest of Tamil population of Sri Lanka were in the fore front of the political mobilisation behind Tamil nationalist parties.
 After the Tamil conference incident in 1974, the then mayor of Jaffna Alfred Duraiappah was assassinated by the leader of rebel LTTE, Velupillai Prabhakaran in 1975.
-Following further deterioration of political discourse, the Jaffna library was burnt down in 1981 by Police and other miscreants.
+Following further deterioration of political discourse, the Jaffna library was burnt down in 1981 by members of the Sri Lanka Police Service and a mob.
 Failure of the political class to find an adequate compromise led to full-scale civil war starting in 1983 soon after the Black July pogrom.
 Sri Lankan military and police were using the Dutch era fort as their encampment which was surrounded by various Tamil militant groups.
 Bombardment from air and land of the city led to damage to civic and civilian properties, death and injury to civilians and destruction the economic potential of the city.
 In 1986, the Sri Lankan military withdrew from the city and it came under the full control of the LTTE.

 In 1987, the Indian forces brought to Sri Lanka under the auspices of the Indo- Sri Lankan peace accord led an operation to take the city from the rebels.
 It led to incidents like the Jaffna University Helidrop and Jaffna hospital massacre in which patients and medical workers were killed by the Indian Army.
 More than 200 civilians were also killed during attempt to take the city over by the IPKF.
 After the departure of the Indians, the city came under the control of the LTTE once more, but they were ousted in 1995 after a 50-day siege.
 The economic embargo of the rebel controlled territories in general also had a negative impact in Jaffna including lack of power, critical medicines and food.
 During the period of LTTE occupation, all Muslim residents were expelled in 1990 and forced evacuated all residents in 1995.
 Since the end of civil war in 2009, refugees have begun to return and visible reconstruction has taken place.
 The Sri Lankan Tamil diaspora and business interests from Colombo have invested in commercial enterprises.
 Countries in Europe, US and India have shown an interest in investing in infrastructure projects and other economic activities.